Muqbil al-Wadi'i: On terrorism

-Al-Wadi'i was also a staunch critic of the scholar Muhammad ibn Salih al-Munajjid, said that he's a misguided "Sururi".
-His Dar ul-Hadith seminary and institute of Dammaj was known to oppose al-Qaeda and other radical extremist organisations, as Wadi'i himself stated in an interview with Hassan al-Zayidi of the Yemen Times in 2000.
+His Dar al-Hadith seminary and institute of Dammaj was known to oppose al-Qaeda and other Islamist organisations, as al-Wadi'i himself stated in an interview with Hassan al-Zayidi of the Yemen Times in 2000.

+On Muhammad bin Saleh al-Munajjid

+Al-Wadi'i was a staunch critic of the scholar Muhammad bin Saleh al-Munajjid, calling him a misguided "Sururi".

 Links to Guantanamo detainees

 Joint Task Force Guantanamo counter-terrorism analysts prepared Summary of Evidence memos offering justifications for continuing to hold them in extrajudicial detention.
 Several of the captives had their detention justified, in part, through their association with al-Wadi'i.

 His Fiqh

 In terms of Islamic jurisprudence, al-Wādi'i did not follow any madhhab in Islam and opposed the practice of taqlid (conformity to legal precedence).
-His views on the principles of Islamic jurisprudence were similar to those of the Zahiri school; he rejected the usage of Qiyas, or analogical reasoning, in deriving rulings in Islamic jurisprudence entirely, recommending the books of Zahiri scholar Ibn Hazm in the principles of jurisprudence for details on the topic. al-Wādi'i was fond of the works of Ibn Hazm, to the point that, when asked about Ibn Hazm's Zahirism, he supposedly advised every Muslim "to be a Zahiri."
-However, al-Wadi'i declared following a madhhab a bid'ah (religious innovation) within Islam.
+He even went as far as declaring that following any madhhab is a bid'a (religious innovation or hersey) within Islam. he also held the view that photographs depicting living beings are prohibited.